Burning Rangers: Reception

-The game's poor collision detection was unanimously criticised by reviewers, and Colin Williamson of AllGame also felt that the game's prominent polygon errors were a problem, though he appreciated the attractive lighting effects.
-Some critics compared the game's visuals to those of Nights into Dreams.
-Ryan MacDonald commented that it had a similar look and feel to that game's 3D environment, and that Burning Rangers' polygonal graphics were "some of the best [he had] ever seen".
-Mike Weigand from GamePro considered that the majority of the game featured "drab" stage designs, and in a retrospective review GMR's Dave Smith thought that the game "looks like hell" and had not aged as well as Nights into Dreams, and that its engine could not handle a free-roaming environment without harming its visuals.
-Weigand felt the game's 3D environment was a mix of both Tomb Raider and Nights into Dreams.
+The collision detection was unanimously criticised.
+Colin Williamson of AllGame felt that the prominent polygon errors were a problem, though he appreciated the attractive lighting effects.
+Some critics compared the visuals to those of Nights into Dreams.
+Ryan MacDonald of GameSpot commented that the Japanese import had a similar look and feel to that game's 3D environment, and that Burning Rangers' polygonal graphics were "some of the best [he had] ever seen".
+Mike Weigand of GamePro felt most of the stage designs were "drab", and in a retrospective review GMR's Dave Smith thought that it "looks like hell" and had not aged as well as Nights into Dreams, and that its engine could not handle a free-roaming environment without harming its visuals.
+Weigand felt the 3D environment was a mix of both Tomb Raider and Nights into Dreams.

 The soundtrack and sound effects received praise, though reviewers recognised that the game lacked music to create tension.
-Buchanan appreciated that the game contained a few tracks of "excellent" Sega-style music, with his favourite being the theme song.
+Buchanan appreciated that it contained a few tracks of "excellent" Sega-style music, with his favourite being the theme song.
 Although Williamson, Weigand, and Nutter noted the lack of in-game music, they lauded the vocal tracks, voice samples, and sound clues.
 Most reviewers questioned the quality of the dialogue.
-Weigand felt it was "lame", and Smith said the game contained "some of the worst voice acting ever produced by human lungs".
+Weigand felt it was "lame", and Smith said it was "some of the worst voice acting ever produced by human lungs".
 Herranz had difficulty understanding crucial dialogue since the audio was only recorded in English, although she admitted that the voice guidance system was an innovative element.
 Williamson praised Sega's decision to produce full voiced dialogue as opposed to subtitling original Japanese dialogue, and also praised its "good-to-excellent" English voice acting, though it was "no Shakespeare".

 Reviewers had mixed opinions on the control scheme and use of the Saturn 3D controller.
 Nutter noted that the controls were a mix of those featured in Tomb Raider and Nights into Dreams, praising the use of the analogue stick to perform complex manoeuvres.
-A reviewer from the Japanese Sega Saturn Magazine felt the game was more comfortable with an analogue pad as opposed to the default Saturn controller, and Williamson similarly thought the control scheme was "great" when used with an analogue pad.
+A reviewer from the Japanese Sega Saturn Magazine felt it was more comfortable with an analogue pad as opposed to the default Saturn controller, and Williamson similarly thought the control scheme was "great" when used with an analogue pad.
 In contrast, Weigand criticised the lack of a custom configuration and described the controls as "squirrelly", even with the analogue controller.
-A couple of reviewers criticised the game's short length and lack of difficulty.
+Two reviewers criticised the short length and lack of difficulty.
 Nutter suggested that accomplished players would have it "clocked" in a couple of days and felt it did not take much effort to complete the four levels, whilst Buchanan said it was "too short for its own good", a problem made worse by its enjoyable gameplay.